spinnytea/freecell/README.md

 ## Top-Level TODOs

-- FIXME (techdebt) (motivation) (4-priority) unit test the "complete games" (solutions-catalog) with the UI
-  - this will add some coverage to the components etc
-  - it's an integration test to prove we can start, finish, restart a game
 - REVIEW (deployment) [next.config.js Options](https://nextjs.org/docs/app/api-reference/next-config-js)
 - TODO (deployment) IPad performance is kind of awful?
 - TODO (motivation) (animation) movement needs to be fun, animations are important, every time a card moves, it must not jump